resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 - To determine the physical location of the user, the geolocation API can be used.
 The following notes have been taken from the mozilla mdn docs because I have never previously worked with the geolocation API.

-## Geoloacation API
+## Geo-location API
 - It allows the user to provide their location to web applications if they so desire.
 For privacy reasons, the user is asked for permission to report location information.
-- The Geolocation API is accessed via a call to `navigator.geolocation`; this will cause the user's browser to ask them for permission to access their location data.
+- The Geo-location API is accessed via a call to `navigator.geolocation`; this will cause the user's browser to ask them for permission to access their location data.
 If they accept, then the browser will use the best available functionality on the device to access this information (for example, GPS).

 - Information can then be accessed in a couple of ways and taking up to three arguments (the compulsory success callback, an optional error callback and optional object which provides options for retrieval of the position data.
 The two ways are;

 1. `Geolocation.getCurrentPosition()`: Retrieves the device's current location.
 2. `Geolocation.watchPosition()`: Registers a handler function that will be called automatically each time the position of the device changes, returning the updated location